5 Gamification Tactics That Excite Employees and Boost Engagement

 They show how close we are to completing a section, making it harder to stop playing.
 This makes them excellent tactics for keeping employees engaged.

 But for progress indicators to work, you need to reward users when they reach each new threshold.
-Users want to advance the story.
-They want to see what happens next.

 You need to make sure something changes when each level is reached.
 Maybe new courses are unlocked.
 Maybe the look of their avatar changes.
 Maybe there’s a fun animation that appears on screen.